juliendelile/MECAGEN/README.md

 make CUSTOM=zebrafish
 ```

-Moreover, if Cuda is installed on your system, we recommend that you use the VBO/Cuda version of the rendering by adding "USE_VBO=1" to the make command line.
+Moreover, if Cuda is installed on your system, we recommend that you compile MECAGEN with the VBO/Cuda version of the cells rendering by invoking "USE_VBO=1" with the make command line.

 ```shell
 make CUSTOM=default USE_VBO=1